 All Students enroll in courses online through their myUCF accounts.
-If Consent of the Instructor (CI) is required for a course in a department outside of Texts & Technology, then the student should contact both the T&T Program Director for approval to take the course, and the instructor of the course for permission to register.
+If Consent of the Instructor (CI) is required for a course in a department outside of Texts & Technology, then the student should contact both the instructor and the T&T office for permission to register.
 If a T&T course requires a permission number, please contact the Texts & Technology office (phurter@ucf.edu) for the number.
 Permission numbers can be used only once.
 If a student drops the course after having registered for it but then decides to take the course, s/he will need to obtain a new permission number to register for that course again.